gavrielsha/zk-participant-network/README.md

 8. **Test**: Run `go run main.go` to simulate the protocol.
 9. **Present**: Push to GitHub and deploy to a testnet.

-## Detailed Steps

-For a comprehensive guide on each step, including code snippets and explanations, please refer to the [project wiki](https://github.com/yourusername/zkDKG/wiki).

 ## Frontend

 The project includes a simple frontend to visualize ZoKrates commands.
 Run the application to interact with the ZoKrates Command Runner.